 Let's walk through the process of making this pizza dough, step-by-step.

-What is a stretch and fold?
+What is a Stretch and Fold?

 A stretch and fold is a gluten strengthening technique in breadmaking where you pick up and stretch your dough and fold it onto the other side.
 It helps strengthen your dough without as much kneading — it’s a much more lax way to create gluten.